souravvarma-24/flipkart-sentiment-analysis/README.md

 This project successfully demonstrates an end-to-end **Sentiment Analysis system for Flipkart product reviews**.

-Multiple NLP techniques such as **Bag of Words, TF-IDF, Word2Vec, and BERT embeddings** were implemented and evaluated using the **F1-Score** to ensure reliable performance.
+Multiple NLP techniques such as **Bag of Words, TF-IDF, Word2Vec, and BERT embeddings** were implemented and evaluated using the **F1-Score**, ensuring reliable and consistent performance.

 A **Streamlit-based web application** was developed to provide **real-time sentiment prediction** for user-entered reviews.
-The project follows proper **data preprocessing, model training, evaluation, and deployment** practices, making it suitable for real-world applications and scalable deployment on **AWS EC2**.
+The project follows standard practices in **data preprocessing, model training, evaluation, and deployment**, making it suitable for real-world usage and scalable deployment on **AWS EC2**.

-Overall, this project provides hands-on experience in **Natural Language Processing, Machine Learning, and Model Deployment**, fully aligning with the project requirements.
+Overall, this project provides strong hands-on experience in **Natural Language Processing, Machine Learning, and Model Deployment**, fully satisfying the project and internship requirements.
+, fully aligning with the project requirements.